Dictionaries for Mac

 Use from within any Mac app

-Thanks to its deep integration with your Mac, Dictionaries is able to provide the same translation capabilities across all apps that support macOS text processing.
-In addition, you can translate words directly from Spotlight.
+Thanks to its deep integration with your Mac, Dictionaries is able to provide the same translation capabilities across all apps that support macOS text processing, as well as the builtin Dictionary app and Spotlight.

 Over 80 languages supported